SkPhilipp/records/README.md

 These tasks require an agent to maintain a body of data which is manipulated at each step in the process.
 At each step of this process we are exposed to risks.
 I wondered about how I could get the following guarantees;

-- Can we guarantee data being output by an agent is exactly what was yielded by external tools?
+- Can we guarantee data output by an agent is exactly what was yielded by external tools?
-- Can we guarantee data follows a consistent format?
+- Can we guarantee data has a consistent format?
 - Can we avoid having to feed large amounts of data into the agent's context window?
 - Can we avoid having to feed unsafe data into the agent's context window?
 - Can we re-do most of the process without having to explicitly re-prompt the agent?
 - Can we undo a mistake when it is detected later on in the process?
-- Can we validate that each step of the process does what it is supposed to do?

 ## API